Trip Details

 • 2550m

 The work, today, is relatively, shorter and easier.
-On the way, we pass Lalberi village and begin our walk via lush forest which leads us to the river bank.
+On the way, we pass Lalberi village and begin our walk via the lush forest which leads us to the river bank.
 Following the trail along the river bank, we get to Tarkot.
-If we arrive Tarkot earlier in the afternoon, you have two options either hiking few hours to Samdul Gompa or remain in Tarkot having rest.
+If we arrive in Tarkot earlier in the afternoon, you have two options either hike a few hours to Samdul Gompa or remain in Tarkot having rest.

 • BF/Lunch/Dinner